 - Plastic, glass, paper, newspaper and cardboard are recycled

-- Fairmount has reduced its carbon footprint by over 24,579 pounds of carbon dioxide in 2013 by using an automatic brine delivery system that eliminates the need for bagged salt.
-This avoids sending thousands of plastic bags to the landfill each year, as well as pallets and stretch wrap.
+- Using bulk salt with an automatic brine delivery system eliminates the need for bagged salt, which has reduced our carbon footprint by over 50,000 pounds of carbon dioxide annually over the past number of years.Use of this system avoids sending thousands of plastic bags to the landfill each year, as well as eliminating the need for pallets and stretch wrap.
 There have been no employee injuries related to the handling of salt since installing the system.

-- Energy-saving compact fluorescent light bulbs are used where possible.
-All areas which are renovated and any newly constructed areas/buildings use energy-saving, compact fluorescent bulbs.
-Fairmount is encouraging all residents to use these light bulbs throughout their residences.
+- Energy-saving compact fluorescent and LED light bulbs are used where possible.
+All areas which are renovated and any newly constructed areas/buildings will be outfitted with LEDs.
+Fairmount is encouraging all residents to use LED light bulbs throughout their residences.

 - Fairmount pays to recycle old fluorescent bulbs through a program to keep mercury out of our landfills.
-For the past 4-5 years, Fairmount has been purchasing low mercury bulbs to keep mercury out of landfills.
+Since 2006, Fairmount has been purchasing low mercury bulbs to keep mercury out of landfills.

-- For the past two years, Fairmount has been replacing older 5- and 3.2-gallon toilets with 1.6-gallon toilets as much as possible.Most of our cottages now are equipped with 1.6-gallon toilets.
+- Fairmount continues to replace older 5- and 3.2-gallon toilets with 1.6-gallon toilets as much as possible.Most of our cottages now are equipped with 1.6-gallon toilets.
 Any new construction or renovated areas use 1.6-gallon.